-When the parameter is written to with a value of 1070 the Second Processor will initiate a warm-restart of the drive and any other options.
+When the parameter is written to with a value of 1070 the SM-Register will initiate a warm-restart of the drive and any other options.
 This can be used to restart the user program (providing auto-run Pr 81.13=1) and clear any drive trip.
-This reset action can be performed at any time, not just after a run-time error or in an ERROR task.
+This reset action can be performed at any time, not just after a run-time error or in an ERROR task

-Writing 1070 to Pr 88.01 will result in any drive trip being automatically cleared as well as resetting all installed options in the drive.
-This behaviour is different to the UD70 product on Unidrive Classic where the drive was not reset.
+Writing 1070 to Pr 88.01 will result in any drive trip being automatically cleared as well as resetting all installed options in the Unidrive SP.

-The task which caused a run-time error can be determined by reading Pr 88.02, as previously described.
+The task that caused a run-time error can be determined by reading $\mbox{ Pr 88.02}$ , as previously described.

-If the user wishes to trip the drive (if it hasn't already been tripped) then write the appropriate trip code into Pr 10.038.
+If the user wishes to trip the drive (if it hasn't already been tripped) then write the appropriate trip code into Pr 10.38.